As producers, we consider equalizers to be the most important dynamic control tool in music production.

 PULTEC Passive EQ Collection

-UAD are considered giants in the compressors market with their LA-2A and 1176 plugins (check out our article 10 Best Opto Compressor Plugins) and now this is their attempt at emulating the classic Pultec EQP-1A EQ.
+UAD are considered giants in the compressors market with their LA-2A and 1176 plugins, and now this is their attempt at emulating the classic Pultec EQP-1A EQ.

 As discussed before, the original EQP-1A was an instant hit at the time of its release back in 1951.
-Users described its sound characteristics as ‘smooth’, ‘warm’, ‘airy’, and ‘musical’.
-Another thing that helped popularize the EQP-1A was its unusual design elements which made it suitable for a wide range of applications.
+Users described its sound characteristics as ‘smooth,’ ‘warm,’ ‘airy,’ and ‘musical.’
+Another thing that helped popularize the EQP-1A was its unusual design elements, making it suitable for a wide range of applications.

 In this collection by UAD, the first plugin is a direct replication of the EQP-1A and features three-stage tone control.
-It features separate Boost and Attenuate control parameters to allow users to boost and cut frequencies at the same time which was a huge deal when Pultec first released the EQP-1A.
-Additionally, the plugin developers have taken their time while designing the tube amplification for output gain which resulted in a very similar, ‘warm’, sound signature.
+It features separate Boost and Attenuate control parameters to allow you to boost and cut frequencies at the same time, which was a huge deal when Pultec first released the EQP-1A.
+Additionally, the plugin developers have spent time designing the tube amplification for output gain, which resulted in a similar, ‘warm’ sound signature.

 The last plugin is the Pultec Filter which emulates the HLF-3C.
 This is for use on higher frequencies.
-It has 12dB high and low cut filters to allow users to tame annoying frequencies.
+It has 12dB high and low cut filters to allow you to tame annoying frequencies.